antonydenyer/antonydenyer.github.io/_posts/2024-06-04-block-proposer-inclusion-lists.md

 Block builders will help strengthen the network rather than centralise it.

 No hard fork required.
-The only changes needed are in the relay spec, the consensys layer client and some minor changes in the execution client.
+The only changes needed are in the relay spec, the consensus layer client and some minor changes in the execution client.

 Downsides, the only downside I can foresee is that relays may be leaking some information to other block builders.